rfe5-fec5-sedna/FEC/README.md

 1. Start by cloning the repo into your computer in the terminal.
 We recommend doing it in a new folder. <br> `git clone https://github.com/rfe5-fec5-sedna/FEC.git`
 2. Install all of the npm modules and dependencies used in the project. <br> `npm i` or `npm install`

-This project requires a GitHub token to fetch data from the api, to do that, create a file in the server folder and name it `config.js`. <br>`touch server/config.js` <br>
+This project requires a GitHub token to fetch data from the api, to do that, create a file in the server folder and name it config.js. `touch server/config.js`.
 The file should look like this: `module.exports = { API_TOKEN: <YOUR_TOKEN> }` <br>

 Logged to your GitHub account, generate your new access [token](https://github.com/settings/tokens) with the following permissions: